-Week after week, Kenichi Ebina dazzled judges and viewers with eye-popping performances that saw the dancer fight video game villains, dance with himself and ascend to Heaven.
+Since the star of “America’s Got Talent,” Kenichi Ebina has dazzled judges and viewers with his eye-popping performances that saw him fight video game villains, dance with himself and ascend to Heaven.

 Howie Mandel called him “the most talented man here.”
 Howard Stern praised him as “brilliant” and “mesmerizing.”

 He received one standing ovation after the next.

 So, it was perhaps no surprise that Ebina, a University of Bridgeport graduate, took home the top prize on season 8 of “America’s Got Talent” Wednesday.

 “It’s amazing,” said Ebina, who won $1 million and a chance to headline his own show in Las Vegas.
 “I want to thank my wife and my daughter [for] being supportive all the way through and all the fans that support us.”

 Over the course of the night, six finalists were whittled down to two — Ebina and comedian Taylor Williamson.
 But in a nail-biting decision, the 39-year-old dancer was declared the top vote getter.
 After hearing the results, all he could do was smile.